-With the support of the U.S. Department of Education’s Teaching American History Program, elementary and secondary teachers from public schools in Central Maryland have participated in professional development activities at the UMBC Center for History Education and other locations.
+With the support of the U.S. Department of Education’s Teaching American History Program, hundreds of elementary and secondary teachers from public schools in Central Maryland have participated in professional development activities at the UMBC Center for History Education and other locations.

-The programs provide:
+The programs provided:

 The contents of the Web site were developed under a grant from the U.S. Department of Education.
 However, those contents do not necessarily represent the policy of the U.S. Department of Education, and you should not assume endorsement by the Federal Government.